lupyuen/lupyuen.github.io/src/auto.md

 # Appendix: Fix LoRaWAN Nonce

+_What's a LoRaWAN Nonce?_

+TODO

+_Is there a problem with LoRaWAN Nonces?_

+TODO

+_But our LoRaWAN Nonces are totally random right?_

+TODO

+_How shall we fix our LoRaWAN Nonces?_

 TODO

 #BL602 Auto Flash & Test creates Duplicate #LoRaWAN Nonces ...
 Because the Boot Timing is always identical!
 Let's fix this by adding Internal Temperature Sensor Data to the Entropy Pool